traefik/traefik/docs/content/providers/overview.md

 If any event arrives during that duration, only the most recent one is taken into account, and all the previous others are dropped.

-This option cannot cannot be set per provider, but the throttling algorithm applies independently to each of them.
+This option cannot be set per provider, but the throttling algorithm applies independently to each of them.
 It defaults to 2 seconds.